 As Canberra temperatures continue to drop, more than 90 business and community leaders are bracing themselves for the Vinnies CEO Sleepout on 16 June.

-Among them is Mr O'Callaghan (right) the new executive director of Catholic Social Services Australia.
+Among them is Mr Paul O'Callaghan (right) the new executive director of Catholic Social Services Australia.

-"I've spent most of my life in Canberra so I'm reasonably prepared for the cold," he said.
+"I've spent most of my life in Canberra so I'm reasonably prethumbelina special times in your child's life?